“Dickon was patient, thorough, professional and clearly most capable”

-Dickon regularly appears and advises in relation to contractual disputes, both for companies and individual consumers.
-He has a particular experience with debt recovery claims, regulated agreements under the Consumer Credit Act and allegations of unfair relationships.
+Dickon also regularly appears and advises in relation to contractual disputes both for companies and individual consumers.
+He has particular experience of debt recovery claims, regulated agreements under the Consumer Credit Act and allegations of unfair relationships.
 He is able to navigate and explain to clients and judges in an understandable and focussed manner the issues at hand and the relevant legislation.

 Dickon has developed an extensive practice assisting individuals, companies and local authorities in respect an number of different regulatory regimes.
 In particular he routinely appears in cases involving alleged “rogue landlords” under the HMO legislation, and can assist and advise letting agents and landlords on their responsibilities.

 Adopting a business minded approach Dickon has also had great deal of success advising clients as to applications made under the Licensing Act, and where necessary on appeal.

 He also both conducts and defends cases involving offences brought by Trading Standards or in relation to food safety.

 Dickon prosecutes in the Crown Court on behalf of the Crown Prosecution Service and local authorities.

 Dickon has a wide ranging practice, including drug offences, violence and sexual assault.
 He acts in cases involving dishonesty with a particular focus on fraud and has extensive knowledge of and experience in confiscation matters.